TheOneandOnlyRiVin/CSUN_CIT210/Lab Assigments/Lab Assignment 2.md

 Save and exit from Nano, then run the script.
 Check the directory to make sure the file is created.

-### Task 2.1.5: Adding Output & Reading Additional Inputs
+### 2.1.5: Adding Output & Reading Additional Inputs

 In this exercise, you will be creating a file like you did in 2.1.3, but this time you will be adding two additional features.
 The first will be adding the ability to ask the user to input additional variables, and the second will be to echo back when the file is successfully created.